This post is about my personal transition from career purgatory to loving my job.

 How I spend my time without a job

 I started to get consulting and other job offers that paid even more.
 But I am not about money.
-Money will not buy love, or happiness or more time with my family and rarely does much for health as much as low stress and exercise.
+The money will not buy love, or happiness or more time with my family and rarely does much for health as much as low stress and exercise.

 I am refocusing on my language software and websites that were neglected and were becoming obsolete.
 It will take a year or more to dig out of all the piled up work I am behind.
 I hope to release one or two programs in software this year, something that has been on the table for about eight years.